-- Hand in two hard copies of your thesis; one for your supervisor (first reader) and one for the Administration Office.
+- Make a digital pdf version of your thesis; one for your supervisor (first reader) and one for the Administration Office.

-- Send your supervisor and the Administration Office an e-mail with a pdf of the Turnitin originality report (enrol in the BlackBoard module BA or MA thesis Archaeology and follow the instructions).
+- Send your supervisor an e-mail with a pdf of the Turnitin originality report (enrol in the BlackBoard module BA or MA thesis Archaeology and follow the instructions).